Aleksander Kwaśniewski: Personal life

 In 1979, Kwaśniewski married lawyer Jolanta Konty in a civil ceremony.
 They have one daughter, Aleksandra (born 1981).

 He identifies as an atheist.
 In 2005, at the end of his second presidential term, the couple finalised their marriage in a low-key Catholic ceremony presided by Kwaśniewski's former presidential chaplain, in the presidential chapel.
+He is fluent in both English and Russian.